-You don’t need to register your child for the CDBS.
-Families and teenagers will be advised by Medicare if they are eligible.
-You can check your child’s eligibility and CDBS balance through your Medicare online account at my.gov.au or by calling Medicare on 132 011.
+Visit the Department of Human Services website for more information about the program.
+You can also check your child’s eligibility and CDBS balance through your Medicare online account at MyGov, or by calling 132 011.

-How can my child access the CDBS?
+How can I access the CDBS for my child?